shikorab/SceneGraph/README.md

 ## [Scene Graphs with Permutation-Invariant Structured Prediction](https://arxiv.org/abs/1802.05451)

 ## About this repository
-This repository contains an implementation of our best variant (Linguistic) of the Scene Graph Prediction (SGP) model introduced in the paper [Scene Graph Generation by Iterative Message Passing](https://arxiv.org/abs/1802.05451).
+This repository contains an implementation of our best variant (Linguistic) of the Scene Graph Prediction (SGP) model introduced in the paper [Scene Graphs with Permutation-Invariant Structured Prediction](https://arxiv.org/abs/1802.05451).
 Specifically, the repository allow to run recall@k evaluation script on our pre-trained model or alternatively (1) train an SGP model (2) evaluate the trained model using recall@k evaluation script.

 ## Introduction